Russia orders closure of human rights group Memorial | DW | 28.12.2021

 Opposition groups, however, believe Memorial prompted the ire of the government by gathering information on millions killed by the state under Soviet dictator Joseph Stalin.

-Dozens of people gathered to support Memorial in front of the Supreme Court building in Moscow at freezing temperatures.
+Dozens of people gathered in freezing temperatures to support Memorial in front of the Supreme Court building in Moscow.
 The supporters chanted "Shame!" when hearing the verdict.
-The group posted images of police carrying away a protester on Twitter.
+The group tweeted images of police carrying away a protester.

 Addressing the Supreme Court, prosecutor Alexei Zhafyarov said Memorial International was distorting history.